Error Bounds for Sequential Monte Carlo Samplers for Multimodal Distributions: Proofs for the Potts model

 The fact that $\sum_{x\in \Omega}\mmu_{k}(x)=\sum_{x\in \Omega} \mmu_{k+1}(x)=1$ implies that $\frac{Z_{k}(\tbeta_c)}{Z_{k+1}(\tbeta_c)}\le \exp(\tbeta_c)$, and thus $\Gamma_g\le \exp(2\tbeta_c)$. \end{proof} Our second result bounds the growth-within-mode constants $B_{j,j+1}$ defined in \eqref{growthwithinmodedefeq}. \begin{proposition}[Bounds on the growth-within-mode constants] \\We have $B_{0,1}=B_{1,2}=1$, and for any $2\le j\le M-1$,

 for some absolute constant $C>0$. \end{proposition} The proof of this result, based on Taylor expansions, is quite technical, with no probabilistic ingredient, so it is included in Section \ref{secproofpropgrowthwithinmodePotts} of the Appendix.
-Figure \ref{figgrowthwithinthemode} illustrates the ratio of $(B_{j,j+1}-1)/(\frac{\log(j)^{3/2}}{j^{3/2}})$ as a function of $j$ from $j=1$ to $j=1000$ for $M=1001$.
-This ratio seems to be bounded by a finite constant, in accordance to the claim of the proposition.

 The third proposition bounds the time needed to approach one of the centers.
 The proof is included in Section \ref{secproofprop2}. \begin{proposition}[Time to get to a central region] Let $\{S(t)\}_{t\ge 0}$ be the magnetisation chain on $\Omega^S$.
 Let

-that is, the first time we get closer than $\frac{\rho}{2}$ to one of the centers.
+that is, the first time we get closer than $\frac{\rho}{8}$ to one of the centers.
 Then for any initial position $s\in \Omega^{S}$, any $r\in \R_+$,

 where $C>0$ is an absolute constant. \end{proposition} The fourth proposition bounds the total variational distance from the local distribution in the modes.
 The proof is included in Section \ref{secproofprop3}. \begin{proposition} Suppose that $k\ge 330M\log(M)$.
 Let $P$ denote the Markov kernel of the Glauber dynamics on $\mmu_M$.
 Then for $M$ larger than some absolute constant, for any $\sigma\in \I_M^{(i)}$ for some $1\le i\le 4$, we have